felicia27/anonymization-tool/README.md

 **[Back to top](#table-of-contents)**

-# Project Status
+## Project Status

 Show the build status if you have a CI server:

 [![Build Status](http://your-server:12345/job/badge/icon)](https://your-server:12345/job/http://your-server:12345/job/badge/icon/)

 Describe the current release and any notes about the current state of the project.
-Examples: currently compiles on your host machine, but is not cross-compiling for ARM, APIs are not set, feature not implemented, etc.
+Examples: currently compiles on your host machine, APIs are not set, feature not implemented, etc.

 **[Back to top](#table-of-contents)**

-# Getting Started
+## Getting Started

 This section should provide instructions for other developers to